augchan42/augchan42.github.io/_posts/2024-01-21-Playing with Haystack.md

   - dependency-management
 ---

+**Abstract:**
+This post shares practical tips and experiences from working with the Haystack LLM framework for building advanced NLP applications.
+It covers navigating version differences (1.x vs. 2.x beta), the advantages of developing with a forked repository for deeper understanding and contributions, managing Python dependencies using `pyproject.toml`, and best practices for contributing back to the open-source project, including setting up linters and handling release notes.

+**Estimated reading time:** _4 minutes_

 I've been diving into [Haystack](https://github.com/deepset-ai/haystack) recently, an end-to-end LLM (Large Language Model) framework that lets you build some pretty advanced NLP (Natural Language Processing) applications.
 As their GitHub page describes it:

 > Haystack is an end-to-end LLM framework that enables you to build applications powered by LLMs, Transformer models, vector search and more.
 Whether you want to perform retrieval-augmented generation (RAG), documentation search, question answering or answer generation, you can use state-of-the-art embedding models and LLMs with Haystack to build end-to-end NLP applications to solve your use case.